turbot/powerpipe-docs/docs/powerpipe-hcl/query.md

 }
 ```

-***You can only specify `param` blocks for resources that are defined as top-level named resources in your mod.***  It would not make sense to specify a `param` block for an anonymous resource that is defined in dashboard, since you cannot reference it anyway.
+***You can only specify `param` blocks for resources that are defined as top-level named resources in your mod.***  It would not make sense to specify a `param` block for an anonymous resource that is defined in a dashboard since you cannot reference it anyway.

 The `args` argument is used to pass values to a query at run time.
 If the `query` resource has parameters defined, then the `args` argument is used to pass values to the query: